-Endocrine organs produce hormones in response to signals from the external environment like pain, pressure, heat and light.
+Endocrine organs produce hormones in response to signals from the external environment such as pain, pressure, heat, and light.
 Hormones can also be produced in response to signals from within the body such as those of hunger.

-- Once the hormones are produced, they are secreted in the blood which carries them to cells in other parts of the body where they exert their effect.
+- Once the hormones are produced, they are secreted into the blood which transports them to cells in other parts of the body where they exert their effect.

-- The target cells for these hormones have receptors which enable them to respond to the hormone.
-These receptors are made up of proteins and are usually located in the plasma membrane which is found on the surface of the cell though some can also be found inside it.
+- The target cells for these hormones have receptors that enable them to respond to the hormone.
+These receptors are made up of proteins and are usually located in the plasma membrane which is found on the surface of the cell, although some can also be found inside the cell.

 - When the hormone reaches a cell with its receptor, it binds to the receptor and causes a conformational change.
 This means that the receptor changes its shape and limits its ability to bind to another hormone.